 Have you seen the memes that go like this?

-A pastor friend just mentioned something that I had also wondered, that the figure 365 seemed really high!
-So I ran it through my Bible software, and within a few minutes found that the number indeed was way off.
+A pastor friend just mentioned something that I had also wondered, that the figure 365 seemed high!
+So I ran it through my Bible software, and within a few minutes found that the number indeed was way, way off.

 “Fear not” is a Kings-James-ism; the NET and the NASB versions each have it a few times, the other modern versions do not, including the New KJV; the earlier English versions do use it: Douay-Rheims, Coverdale Bible, Geneva Bible.
 So, checking the KJV, I would say that are exactly 70 examples of the phrase “fear not.”
 But only around 44 are in the sense of, “Fear not, because God is with you,” as said by God or some messenger.
-The other 26 examples are more mundane: “Fear not, your baby is almost born” (Gen 35:17) and other things.
+The other 26 examples are more mundane: “Fear not [Rachel], your baby [Benjamin] is almost born” (Gen 35:17) and other things.

 33 “fear nots” are from the Old Testament, 11 from the New Testament; Isaiah is the winner with eight instances; taken together, the Nativity stories of Matthew and Luke have four.